tvanwinckel/intro-spring-core/Introduction_SpringCore.md

  ### Bean Annotations

  In this chapter, we will discuss the most common Spring bean annotations used to define different types of beans.
 There are several ways to configure beans in a Spring container.
 Firstly, we can declare them using XML configuration.
-But we can also declare beans using the ``@Bean annotation in a configuration class``.
+But we can also declare beans using the ``@Bean`` annotation in a configuration class.

 Finally, we can mark the class with one of the annotations from the ``org.springframework.stereotype package``, and leave the rest to ``component scanning``.